You’re trying to find the right candidates but you suck at attracting really good people…but, why?

 Not online, no compelling company story, no reviews, no friends, not personal.

-Most companies today have a website – though probably not a mobile website or app, a Facebook page, Pinterest page, LinkedIn page or Twitter handle – but probably no socially integrated ATS (applicant tracking system) or other methods of keeping in touch with future talent through social media.
+Most companies today have a website – though probably not a mobile website or app, a Facebook page, Pinterest page, LinkedIn page, or Twitter handle – but probably no socially integrated ATS (applicant tracking system) or other methods of keeping in touch with future talent through social media.
 Facebook likes and Twitter followers don’t equal interested candidates.
-In fact STOP tweeting your jobs to your followers or Facebook fans – you’re turning me off your brand!
+In fact, STOP tweeting your jobs to your followers or Facebook fans – you’re turning me off your brand!
 99% of the time I follow you because I like you or think you’re mildly amusing, not because I want to work for you.
 Companies mostly have no way of keeping great candidates engaged in what they are doing as an employee culture (if they have a culture to speak of at all).
 (Note to reader: no one is reading your boring company posts on LinkedIn!)
 But let’s presume sometime in the next few years, companies figure out how to engage me in their vision and deliver great content to me – a potential star candidate that is interested in joining your business.

 Well, what could we do with that?
 What problems would that solve?

-- Second, if there were any kind of online reviews, it would be great to combine this with the actual job itself so I can see whether other people loved or hated specific aspects to the role I’m applying for.
+- Second, if there were any kind of online reviews, it would be great to combine this with the actual job itself so I can see whether other people loved or hated specific aspects of the role I’m applying for.
 Sites like Glassdoor and The Job Crowd can be useful (side note: I’ve never seen a company provide negative reviews on its own career page… although as a candidate occasionally if I ask the interviewer, they might tell me what they think sucks about the job or company.
 If/when this happens, I immediately establish a better relationship with the company and hiring manager.
 It builds such tremendous trust when someone tells me what they suck at, and invariably increases my engagement).

-- Third, it would be even better if I could see if any of my friends had interviewed or worked at this company before, and whether they liked or hated anything in particular.
-My level of trust would go up even more, and likely our connection to the company and each other would increase frequency / retention, without even doing any active marketing on this subject.
+- Third, it would be even better if I could see if any of my friends had interviewed or worked at this company before and whether they liked or hated anything in particular.
+My level of trust would go up even more, and likely our connection to the company and each other would increase frequency/retention, without even doing any active marketing on this subject.

 - Fourth, by managing candidate application history, profile & career ambitions, and social connectivity, it should be easy to implement a loyalty program and retention marketing program for candidates that could increase application quality, customer satisfaction, and frequency.
-Both individual and group incentives / referrals could provide strong motivation to candidates to think about applying more often; apply today and if you’re successful we’ll give you a nice £2,000 signing on bonus!!
+Both individual and group incentives/referrals could provide strong motivation to candidates to think about applying more often; apply today and if you’re successful we’ll give you a nice £2,000 signing-on bonus!!
 Why pay a recruiter £15,000 when you can reward your new recruit with a cheeky bonus of a tenth of the cost?
 And, by aggregating data across the entire candidate field, companies should be able to learn how to optimize their hiring strategy, salary ranges, and sourcing campaigns dramatically better than ever before.

 3) Having to wait FOREVER….: